Working with datasets

 cp -r <source_folder_name> /home/jupyter/mnt/datasets/<dataset_name>

-To create a dataset named <dataset_name>
+To create a dataset called <dataset_name>

 from a CIFAR-10